National Lottery funding available for PE development

 How does it work?

-Each TSA or partnership will be given £3,350 per secondary school plus free support by an expert consultant from either the Youth Sport Trust or the Association for Physical Education over three academic terms.
+Get Ahead Partnership, based a Baysgarth School and led by Liz Notman, has applied successfully for £3,350 per secondary school in North Lincolnshire plus free support by an expert consultant from the Youth Sport Trust over three academic terms.

 How to get involved: